dzufferey/resync_oopsla20_artifact/README.md

 ```
 The command should output the ID of the replica, a number between 0 and 8.

-If you did an error, you can reset the state of the repo with `git checkout .` and then try again.
+If you did an mistake, you can reset the state of the repo with `git checkout .` and then try again.

 ### Install PSync